bitwarden/passwordless-docs/src/guide/self-hosting/configuration.md

 :::warning
 Setting SSL with `BWP_ENABLE_SSL` is required in [insecure contexts](https://w3c.github.io/webappsec-secure-contexts/#secure-contexts).
 Running the container locally on 'localhost' is considered a secure context.

+If you are using a load balancer or reverse proxy, you can leave it set to false and handle SSL termination there.

 Read the 'WebAuthn' specification here: [See specification](https://www.w3.org/TR/webauthn-2/#web-authentication-api).
 :::